15 Letterhead Examples With Logos to Inspire Yours

 Image Source

-What we like: Subtle geometric patterns are another effective way to distinguish your header and footer from the rest of the page.
+What I like: Subtle geometric patterns are another effective way to distinguish your header and footer from the rest of the page.
 Again, there’s nothing particularly fancy in this example, just grayscale circles.
 Still, this aesthetic is effective and achievable, even without a design degree.

-One thing, though: Be careful about layering text on top of shapes or any sort of color pattern, as that can affect readability.
+There’s one thing I think is important to note, though: Be careful about layering text on top of shapes or any sort of color pattern, as that can affect readability.
 The example above avoids that issue by keeping text off the circles altogether.

 13. Place a watermark.